-In the west coast, the curry base is made from coconut and the souring agent is Kokam primarily.
+On the west coast, the curry base is made from coconut and the souring agent is Kokam primarily.
 While on the east coast the coconut is not as dominant and the souring agent is tamarind primarily.
-There are other minor differences like a presence of coconut oil in Kerala, use of Coconut milk in upper West coast.
+There are other minor differences like the presence of coconut oil in Kerala, and the use of Coconut milk on the upper West coast.

 In fact, they had a curry made of almost raw tamarind paste with green onions in it, representing the east coast.
 Stew, Avial, Appam, and Parotha represented Kerala.
 And steaming Sannas represented Konkan Coast and Karnataka.